gurjot06oct/Cplusplus/13 OOPS/classes_objects/01 class.markdown

 In this example, `Car` is a class with data members `make`, `model`, and `year`.
 It also has member functions `setMake()`, `setModel()`, and `setYear()` to set the values of these data members.
 In the `main()` function, an object of the `Car` class is created, and its member functions are called to set the values of its data members.

-Defining data members (variables) outside the class involves using the scope resolution operator `::` to link the member with the class.
+Defining data members (variables) and member functions outside the class involves using the scope resolution operator `::` to link the member with the class.
 Here's how you can do it:

 ```cpp
 #include <iostream>